Chimpanzee: Conservation

 The chimpanzee is on the IUCN Red List as an endangered species.
-Chimpanzees are legally protected in most of their range and are found both in and outside national parks.
-Between 172,700 and 299,700 individuals are thought to be living in the wild, a decrease from about a million chimpanzees in the early 1900s.
+Chimpanzees are legally protected across most of their range and occur both inside and outside national parks.
+Between 172,700 and 299,700 individuals are thought to be living in the wild, a decline from around one million chimpanzees in the early 1900s.
 Chimpanzees are listed in Appendix I of the Convention on International Trade in Endangered Species (CITES), meaning that commercial international trade in wild-sourced specimens is prohibited and all other international trade (including in parts and derivatives) is regulated by the CITES permitting system.